stoplightio/spectral/README.md

   -v, --verbose                increase verbosity
 ```

-> Note: Only the CLI supports YAML at this time.
+> Note: The Spectral CLI supports both YAML and JSON.

+> Currently, the CLI supports validation of OpenAPI 2 and 3 documents and lints them based on our default ruleset.
+If you want to build and run custom rulesets, see [Customization](#Customization).

 ## Customization